patrl/patrl.github.io/actlCourse.md

 Tentative course schedule:

- - session 1: why dynamic semantics
- - session 2: possible worlds and updates
+ - session 1: possible worlds and updates
- - session 3: discourse referents
+ - session 2: discourse referents
- - session 4: donkey anaphora
+ - session 3: donkey anaphora
- - session 5: presupposition
+ - session 4 & 5: presupposition

+# Background

+I'll assume a basic knowledge of set theory and first-order logic in this course.
+Elizabeth Coppock and put together a useful primer, which you can find online [here](http://eecoppock.info/DynamicSemantics/Lectures/logic-2up.pdf).